make-all/tuya-local/README.md

 only have one output.
 The HVAC mode is provided as an indicator of which mode they are in, but are set to readonly so that you cannot accidentally switch the thermostat to the wrong mode from HA.

-## Humidifiers and dehumidifiers

-Humidifiers and Dehumidifiers should be configuured as `humidifier` entities, probably with `fan` entities as well if the fan speed can also be controlled, and any other auxilary features such as panel lighting, child locks or additional switches configured as `light`, `lock` or `switch` entities.
-Configration of Goldair Dehumidifiers and Eanons Humidifiers as `climate` entities is also supported for backwards compatibility, but is deprecated and may be removed in future.
-In particular, when humidifiers are represented as `climate` entities, the running mode will show as `Dry`, as the climate entity only supports functions commonly found on air conditioners/heatpumps.

 ## Finding your device ID and local key